 While dry irons have their merits, they also come with limitations:

-• Lack of Steam: Dry irons do not produce steam, which makes it challenging to remove stubborn wrinkles from certain fabrics.
+- Challenging Deep Wrinkles: Dry irons do not produce steam, which makes it challenging to remove deep wrinkles from certain fabrics.

 Steam irons feature a water reservoir that allows them to emit steam.
 Here are some advantages of using a steam iron:

-• Versatility: Steam irons often come with various steam settings, suitable for different types of fabrics.
+- Versatility: Steam irons often come with various steam settings, suitable for different types of fabrics like wool, silk, and denim.

 Limitations of Steam Irons